 top of page

-The Albany Historical Society (AHS) celebrates Albany 'Kinjarling', we recognise our community's diverse cultural heritage, our rich and unique history and the important role Albany played as the first British colonial and Aboriginal settlement of Western Australia.
+The Albany Historical Society celebrates Albany/Kinjarling, we recognise our community's diverse cultural heritage, our rich and unique history and the important role Albany/Kinjarling played as the first European settlement of Western Australia.
 We respect and recognise the connection to country of the Menang Noognar people and the importance Kinjarling holds in their culture and in their day to day lives.

 Through its development and influential figures, cultural links, resilience, years of hardship, triumph, perseverance and determination, we pay respect to all ancestors and celebrate who we have become.

-The Albany Bicentenary is an opportunity to celebrate the places, our community and the profound culture, diverse heritage and rich history.
-As part of Celebrate 2026 Albany, AHS is working on several projects to commemorate Western Australia's first bicentenary.
+Celebrate 2026 Bicentenary is an opportunity to celebrate the places, our community and the profound culture, diverse heritage and rich history.
+As part of Celebrate 2026, AHS is working on several projects to commemorate Western Australia's first bicentenary.

 Menang People